Trust Accounting for Vacation Rental Managers

 - Most offer property management scheduling (housekeeping, maintenance, etc.)

 One big shortcoming of VRM apps is that they don’t offer the bank/credit card account feeds and even if they integrate with an accounting software, such as QuickBooks Online, they don’t pull in owner expenses automatically.
 This creates the manual entry of expenses in the VRM app for complete owner statements, which is usually a duplicate entry because expenses have already been recorded in the accounting system if being used concurrently.

 Key consideration: Can I just use a VRM app or should I also use an accounting software?

 Small VRM’s (usually 5 or fewer properties) may be able to get away with only using a VRM app, but its not recommended.
 A shortcoming of VRM apps that offer accounting functionality is they are clunky at best and reporting and functionality is poor.
 Best practice is to use VRM apps for the booking, property and rental management, and tracking owner statements functionality in conjunction with an accounting software.

 What accounting software should I use?

-There’s A LOT of accounting softwares out there, but generally there’s three good options for most PM’s, Xero, QuickBooks Online, and Sage Intacct.
+There’s A LOT of accounting software options out there, but generally there’s three good options for most PM’s, Xero, QuickBooks Online, and Sage Intacct.
 A big shortcoming of both Xero & QBO are that they are one entity & one ledger systems.
 While it can be done, trust accounting for property owners and accounting for the PM’s books in the same instance of QBO or Xero is very difficult.
-I walk through the suggested set-up of your accounting software in more detail below, but if using QBO or Xero, my recommended setup includes keeping two sets of books, one for the PM and one for property owners.
+If you have specific questions about selecting accounting software and configuring it for vacation rentals, we would be more than happy to provide you with our recommendations.

 - Very well known software with easy access to advisors familiar with the software, including CPAs and tax professionals